tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 existing reverse logic in the TF code that relies on Keras, which we should update/remove when we split the repository.

-The current usage of Keras from TensorFlow are:
+So far there are about 120 usages for Keras within Tensorflow, the current usage
+are:
-* Unit tests, which should be converted to integration tests, or port the tests to Keras repository.
+* Unit tests, which relies on Keras to verify certain behavior of TF, like distribution strategy, tf.function, and eager context.
+They should either be converted to integration tests, or port the tests to Keras repository.
 * `feature_column`, which uses Keras base layer and model.
 * Legacy `tf.layers` in v1 API, which uses Keras base layer as base class.
 * legacy RNN cells, which uses Keras serialization and deserialization.
-* TPU support code for `optimizer_v2`.
+* TPU support code does a isinstance() check for `optimizer_v2`.
 * TF Lite for keras model saving utils.
 * Aliases from tf.losses/metrics/initializers/optimizers in tf.compat.v1.
-* Symoblic/eager tensor logic for ops that is tightly coupled with Keras due to current implementation of functional API and TF Ops layers.
+* Keras symbolic tensor check in the ops library for tf.function.

 For usage like tf.layers to keras.layers, it can't be removed due to the API contract and guarantee.
 We should use LasyLoader to walk around the cyclic